VaclavDedik/jboss-seam/examples/readme.txt

 Seam Example Applications
 =========================
-This directory contains the Seam example applications, which have all been tested in JBoss 4.0.5.
+This directory contains the Seam example applications, which have all been tested in JBoss 4.2 GA.
 Most examples have also been tested on Tomcat, and some have been tested with other application servers.